In this page

 Logging from scripts

-Logging from a script can be useful in a number of cases, like providing debug information or signaling exceptional conditions with warning-type log lines.
-In order to write to the Jira log, you have to use log4j, the logging library also used by Jira itself.
+Logging from a script can be useful in a number of cases like writing debug information or signaling exceptional conditions with warnings.
+In order to write to the Jira log you have to use log4j, the logging library also used by Jira itself.

 Steps: